dplassgit/d2lang/docs/overview.md

 x = index('hi', ['a', 'b', 'c'])
 ```

-It is legal to ignore the return value of a procedure:
+It is legal to ignore the return value of a `PROC`:

 ```
 index('hi', ['a', 'b', 'c'])